PO Box 9021, Wilmington, DE 19809, USA

 (formerly Otus) vermiculatus (monotypic)

-40. Bearded Screech Owl (*) ______ GU;jun (has also been called Bridled Screech Owl)
+42. Bearded Screech Owl (t3) (*) ______ GU;jun

 Megascops

-(formerly otus) barbarus (monotypic)
+(formerly Otus) barbarus (monotypic)

-41. Bare-shanked Screech Owl (*) ______ CR:mar,dec/jan (total range from Costa Rica to northwestern Colombia)
+43. Bare-shanked Screech Owl (*) ______ CR:mar,dec/jan (total range from Costa Rica to northwestern Colombia)

 Megascops